rebcabin/rebcabin.github.io/LambdaThePynultimateImperative002.md

 +++

 Sequencing of statements and expressions is not fundamental.
 Instead, we must chain $\lambda$s.
 All but the last $\lambda$ are for side-effect.
-They take one argument and return `None`.
+They must be ***thunks*** -- procedures of no arguments -- and may return any value.
+All but the last value are discarded.

 +++